Troubleshoot event transmission issues from a data source

-Some versions of Citrix Workspace app or Citrix Receiver client fail to send user events to Citrix Analytics.
+Some versions of the Citrix Workspace app or Citrix Receiver client fail to send user events to Citrix Analytics.
 When users launch virtual apps and desktops through these clients, Citrix Analytics fails to discover the users until they perform the supported events.

 For example, the Citrix Workspace app for Linux 2006 or later does not send the SaaS App Launch and SaaS App End events to Citrix Analytics.
-A user who launches a SaaS app using Citrix Workspace app for Linux is not discovered on Citrix Analytics.
+A user who launches a SaaS app using the Citrix Workspace app for Linux is not discovered on Citrix Analytics.

 Refer to the following table to check the user events supported by each client version.